top of page

 I am a fifth-year Ph.D. in Strategy and Business Economics, SC Johnson Graduate School of Management & Economics Department, Cornell University.

 My research interests are industrial organization and quantitative marketing.
-Specifically, I am interested in platform, online retailing, recommendation systems and rating algorithms I use casual inference, structural estimation, machine learning, and game theory model for my research.
+Specifically, I am interested in platform, online retailing, recommendation systems and rating algorithms I use machine learning, reinforcement learning, casual inference, structural estimation, and game theory model for my research.

 Hello!
 I’m Si ZUO 左思